-The Matrix Theatre provided the right setting to feel the warmth, comfort and serenity leading up to that horrible, violent and unexpected death.
+The Matrix Theatre provided the right setting to feel the warmth, comfort, and serenity leading up to that horrible, violent and unexpected death.

-The most riveting part of the play takes place between a phone call Dr. King is having with God.
+The most riveting part of the play takes place during a phone call Dr. King is having with God.
 He pleads with “her” to spare his life citing so much work to do.
-The audience filled with laughter when Dr. King is told Jesse Jackson Jr. will take over for him.
+The audience is filled with laughter when Dr. King is told Jesse Jackson Jr. will take over for him.

 You could also feel the sorrow when Dr. King tries to reach his wife one last time, by phone, but she doesn’t answer.
 No cell phone.
 No voicemail.
 Just despair that he couldn’t speak to her one last time.

 Hall inserted images of what has transpired since the death of Dr. King.
-Would he be happy with the direction of the African-American population.
+Would he be happy with the direction of the African-American population?
 Did we pick up the baton and keep his message going?

 This play was a pleasant surprise and an excellent fictional account of what could have truly transpired the night before Dr. King’s death.